Amir-Shivasokhan/ASH-ITIS/README.md

 - 👋 Hi, My name is Amir.
 I'm a beginner in coding.
 - 👀 I’m interested in software development such as creating mobile apps or web apps, web designing and many more things which I'm looking forward to descover and learn...
 - I've learned Java, C++ and object-oriented programming so far.
-- 🌱 Currently, I'm learning java script to master the front-end part.
+- 🌱 Currently, I'm learning java and its frame works to finer my skills for back-end.
-- 💞️ I’d be happy to collaborate or contribute on related projects in a team.
+- 💞️ I’d be happy to collaborate or contribute on related projects.
 ---
 <br>